Hello and welcome to my Ride Revolt snowboard bindings review.

 Who are the Revolts Most Suited to?

 The Revolts are best for anyone looking for freestyle bindings that also have enough response to ride all-mountain – and to do that with a reasonable price-tag.
-Not for the super budget conscious – but the price is ok.
+Not for the super budget conscious – but the price is pretty good.

 I didn’t feel they were anything to write home about but feel solid enough and would be reliable, I would say.